mrball47/fin-321/hedging-project/stage3-spec.md

   2. The model assumes the firm can transact exactly at the quoted spot (1.1781) and forward (1.0935) rates with no bid-ask spread.
   3. The model applies a single foreign interest rate (3.691%) and domestic interest rate (3.670%) with no spread.
   4. The money market hedge assumes the firm has immediate, unrestricted access to a €16.37M line of credit at the stated interest rate.
-  5. The model calculates gross cash flows and ignores any tax implications regarding foreign exchange gains/losses, interest expenses on the Euro loan, or interest income on the USD deposit.
+  5. The model calculates gross cash flows and ignores any tax implications regarding FX gains/losses, interest expenses on the Euro loan, or interest income on the USD deposit.
   6. The model assumes the 1-year forward rate 0f 1.0935 is a fixed market quote.
 However, based on the spot rate (1.1770) and the narrow interest rate differential (3.670% U.S. vs. 3.691% E.U.), this forward rate violates Covered Interest Rate Parity and creates an arbitrage opportunity.

 ---